 Directing demands multiple skills and personality traits.
 It requires intellectual abilities, intuition and access to emotions.
 A capacity to work with many different types of artists – actors, writers, designers, musicians and production staff.
 This course is designed to help the student develop an understanding of technical and creative theatre skills, and places particular emphasis on gaining experience of the acting process as part of the acting cohort.
-From term 2 onwards, Actor/Directors direct scenes and plays; they build their understanding of how to work with actors in rehearsal; plus theoretical study and business skills for fundraising and forming their own companies.
-In the fourth term there is a short work placement, assisting a professional theatre director.
-They are tutored by Sue Dunderdale, a renowned director of theatre, television and film.
-She has immense experience of running workshops with directors, actors and writers, and of training students – she was previously Head of RADA’s MA courses in Directing; in Text and Performance and in training actors ‘MA Theatre Lab’.
+From term 2 onwards, Actor/Directors learn to direct scenes; they build their understanding of how to work with actors in rehearsal, and are tutored by Giles Foreman with a focus on all the above.
+In term 3 they assist him and other directors.
+In the final term they are assessed on a play that they direct.

 ACTOR/PROFESSIONAL INSTRUCTOR ROUTE:

 This is designed for those individuals who might wish to develop as a professional acting coach.
 It develops an understanding of a range of theories and approaches to the art of acting.
 From term 2, Actor/Instructors are tutored by Giles Foreman with a focus on all the above.
 In term 3 they assist him and other coaches in a series of classes and workshops.
 In the final term they are assessed on a workshop that they design and deliver to an invited student body.
 They are offered advice on gaining employment in the field.

 Following the course, we offer continued membership of the studio to successful graduates of our full-time programmes to help them sustain their development in the period following full-time training.
 To date, alumni have already achieved huge successes*, and 60 – 70% of our actors are regularly working.